-73.(1) Where any property of whatever kind and wherever situated, or any interest in such property, subjected to pecuniary penalty order or any measure of restraint or control by virtue of any of the provisions of this Act (including any provision for giving effect to orders made under the law of any country or territory outside Seychelles) or of any action taken under any such provision, no purported disposition of the property or interest and no other action shall be taken in respect of it, by or on behalf of any owner or other person having or claiming to have any interest in it (whether as a beneficial owner or trustee or in any other capacity).
+73. (1) Where any property of whatever kind and wherever situated, or any interest in such property, subjected to pecuniary penalty order or any measure of restraint or control by virtue of any of the provisions of this Act (including any provision for giving effect to orders made under the law of any country or territory outside Seychelles) or of any action taken under any such provision, no purported disposition of the property or interest and no other action shall be taken in respect of it, by or on behalf of any owner or other person having or claiming to have any interest in it (whether as a beneficial owner or trustee or in any other capacity).

-- (2) A person who knowingly contravenes or attempts to contravene a restraint order by disposing of or otherwise dealing with property commits an offence, and is liable upon conviction- - (a) in the case of an individual, a fine not exceeding SCR500,000 or imprisonment for a period not exceeding 5 years, or both; - (b) in any other case, to a fine not exceeding SCR1,000,000. - (3) Where a restraint order has been made against the property and the property is disposed of or otherwise dealt with in contravention of the restraint order, for insufficient consideration or not in favour of a person who acted in good faith and without notice, the Attorney General or a prosecutor on behalf of Anti-Corruption Commission of Seychelles may apply to the Court for an order to declare such transaction as null and void and of no effect. - (4) Upon an application under subsection (3), the Court may- - (a) set aside or declare such transaction as null and void or of no effect from the day on which the disposition or dealing took place; - (b) set aside or declare null and void and of no effect the disposition or dealing as from the day of the order, and specify the rights of the person who have acquired interests in the property on or after the day on which the disposal or dealing took place, but before the day of the order.
+(2) A person who knowingly contravenes or attempts to contravene a restraint order by disposing of or otherwise dealing with property commits an offence, and is liable upon conviction-

+- (a) in the case of an individual, to a fine of level 6 on the standard scale or imprisonment for a period not exceeding 5 years, or both; - (b) in any other case, to a fine of level 7 on the standard scale.

+(3) Where a restraint order has been made against the property and the property is disposed of or otherwise dealt with in contravention of the restraint order, for insufficient consideration or not in favour of a person who acted in good faith and without notice, the Attorney General or a prosecutor on behalf of Anti-Corruption Commission of Seychelles may apply to the Court for an order to declare such transaction as null and void and of no effect.

+- (4) Upon an application under subsection (3), the Court may- - (a) set aside or declare such transaction as null and void or of no effect from the day on which the disposition or dealing took place; - (b) set aside or declare null and void and of no effect the disposition or dealing as from the day of the order, and specify the rights of the person who have acquired interests in the property on or after the day on which the disposal or dealing took place, but before the day of the order.

-Search and seizure
+Search and seizure of cash

-- 74.(1) An officer of the Seychelles Police Force or an officer of the Anti-Corruption Commission of Seychelles or an Officer of Customs or an Immigration Officer or an officer of any other authority as may be specified by notice, may search without warrant, a person at or in the vicinity of any port or airport or within the limit of the territorial sea as defined in the Maritime Zones Act, his or her luggage or other property in his or her possession or in the immediate vicinity and any vehicle or vessel belonging to him or her, or in which, or in the vicinity of which, he or she was found, which is suspected of being connected to him or her, if- - (a) the person is importing or exporting, or intends or is about to import or export, or has possession or control of an amount of cash which is not less than the prescribed sum; or - (b) the cash found on the person represents the proceeds of crime or is intended by any person for use in connection with any criminal conduct; or
+74. (1) An officer of the Seychelles Police Force or an officer of the Anti-Corruption Commission of Seychelles or an Officer of Customs or an Immigration Officer or an officer of any other authority as may be specified by notice, may search without warrant, a person at or in the vicinity of any port or airport or within the limit of the territorial sea as defined in the Maritime Zones Act, his or her luggage or other property in his or her possession or in the immediate vicinity and any vehicle or vessel belonging to him or her, or in which, or in the vicinity of which, he or she was found, which is suspected of being connected to him or her, if-

+- (a) the person is importing or exporting, or intends or is about to import or export, or has possession or control of an amount of cash which is not less than the prescribed sum; or - (b) the cash found on the person represents the proceeds of crime or is intended by any person for use in connection with any criminal conduct; or - (c) the cash is in excess of the prescribed sum and was not declared by the person when entering or leaving the Seychelles.
+(Amended by Act 7 of 2021)